yayegeyay/yayegeyay.github.io/_posts/2024-07-12-personalized-software-ai.md

 ---
 layout: single
-title: "Mass Personalization at Scale: How I Built $23M ARR Through Customized AI Platforms"
+title: "Mass Personalization at Scale: How a SaaS Client Built $23M ARR Through Customized AI"
 date: 2024-07-12 09:00:00 +0000
 categories: product strategy
 ---

-When I joined CloudSale.ai as Chief Revenue Officer, our AI platform was generating modest results with a one-size-fits-all approach.
+A SaaS client approached me when their AI platform was generating modest results with a one-size-fits-all approach.
 Sales teams were achieving 12% reply rates, which was competitive but not exceptional.
-The breakthrough came when I recognized that personalization wasn't a feature request, it was a fundamental business model transformation.
+The breakthrough came when we recognized that personalization wasn't a feature request; it was a fundamental business model transformation.

 Within 18 months, we had built a mass personalization engine that generated $23M in annual recurring revenue while maintaining 67% gross margins.